meedan/meedan.com/README.md

 The gh-pages branch is the website.

-To create a snapshot and deploy, run the script.
+To create a snapshot and deploy, run the "publish" script.